Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 You are expected to have received credentials for a remote MongoDB database cluster, which can be explored in your browser by signing in at https://www.mongodb.com.
 If you have these credentials, we'll assume you got them from your teacher, and you don't have to set up the collections anymore.
 This section is primarily dedicated to ensuring that eventually connecting goes smoothly.

-Be sure to check the following when you try connecting first:
+Be sure to check the following when you try connecting for the first time:

 - **Are you on the network whitelist?** Unless explicitly configured to allow everyone, MongoDB clusters are set to only accept connections from preset IP addresses.
 Check under Security > Network Access in the web interface to see which applies to you.
 - **Do you have both read and write rights?** Although this webshop code will not change the preexisting data, it may attempt to add a collection called <code>categoryindex</code> if it does not yet exist.
 Check exactly which rights you have under Security > Database Access in the web interface.